SinTan1729/chhoto-url/INSTALLATION.md

 intend to have more than a few thousand shortlinks, it's strongly recommended that you use the UID `slug_style` with a `slug_length` of 16 or more.

+You can change the listening address and port by setting the `listen_address` and `port` variables.
+Take a look at [this page](https://docs.rs/actix-web/4.11.0/actix_web/struct.HttpServer.html#method.bind) for supported values and potential consequences.
+Changing `listen_address` is not recommended if using docker.

 If you want to use capital letters in the shortlink, set the `allow_capital_letters` variable to `True`.
 This will also allow capital letters in UID slugs, if it is enabled.